DJ Uiagalelei latest rising QB star with Polynesian heritage

 The list of “Throwin’ Samoans” continues to grow — with no end in sight.

-Jack Thompson, the first with the alliterative nickname, said he’s glad he’s already part of the Polynesian Football Hall of Fame.
+Jack Thompson, the first with the nickname, said he’s glad he’s already part of the Polynesian Football Hall of Fame.
 With fellow passers of Samoan heritage like Heisman Trophy winner Marcus Mariota, national champion Tua Tagovailoa and Clemson freshman DJ Uiagalelei, Thompson said enshrinement “is only going to get harder.”

 There’s a wave of passers with Polynesian heritage playing at every level, showing how proud, smart, talented and unafraid they are of the game’s biggest stages.